![]() |

 (mv = multi-vehicle, sv = single-vehicle)

-Below is a graphic display of driver overall death rate per the table:
+Below is a graphic display of driver death rate in multi-vehicle accidents per the table:

-The following resources demonstrate the importance of vehicle weight in preventing injuries and death:
+The following resources demonstrate the importance of vehicle size and weight in preventing injuries and death:

 .